-Easy activities such as this snowman home are just like the others listed here:
+Easy preschool activities such as this snowman home are just like the others listed here:

 This edible snowman made a fantastic post invitation treat that was talked about for days!

-I placed him in front of the white Legos before inviting my four-year-old to play.
+PRO TIP: I placed him in front of the white Legos before inviting my preschoolers to play.

-You need ONE supply to make this winter activity come alive!
+It’s simple!
+You need ONE supply to make this winter activity come alive.

-For us, I dug deep into our LEGO drawer and grabbed a handful of white ones.
+STEP ONE: Dig deep into your LEGO drawer and grabbed a handful of white ones.